based on 14 nights & selected experiences

 Buenos Aires is a year round destination although October through to April is considered the best time to visit as temperatures are warmer.
 January is the hottest month with an average temperature of 25°C (76°F) and the coldest is July at 12°C (53°F).

 Southern Patagonia is best visited from November to March when temperatures are milder but visitors should be prepared for strong winds and changeable weather at any time.
-It is worth considering travelling outside this time, especially rewarding in April (for autumn colours) or October (for spring flowers) because winds can drop significantly and there are fewer visitors in the National Parks.
+It is worth considering traveling outside this time, especially rewarding in April (for autumn colors) or October (for spring flowers) because winds can drop significantly and there are fewer visitors in the National Parks.
 May to September is winter and many hotels in Southern Patagonia close for the season.
 Santiago is a year-round destination but the most pleasant months to visit are October to April.

 Voyage through unimaginable Patagonian scenery on this two-week adventure, taking in Buenos Aires and Santiago, coming up close to the outstanding Perito Moreno glacier, cruising the fjords and glaciers of southern Patagonia and trekking in the shadow of the iconic Torres del Paine massif.